oracle-livelabs/apex/workflows/6-creating-pages.md

 ## Task 3: Creating the Patient and Doctor Tasks Page

-Our application has 2 entry points for Patients.
+Our application has two entry points for Patients.
 First, to confirm an invoice request.
 Second, to provide feedback.
-For this we need to create a Unified Task List for Patients to act on.
+For this, we need to create a Unified Task List for Patients to act on.

 Go to the Application Home and click on Create Page.
 In the Create Page Wizard, select Unified Task List.